openshift-knative/docs/proc_git-set-up.md

 ------------------------------------------
 ### Accessing another writer’s unmerged commits

-This is the process you can use if you need commits another writer has submitted in a merge request that is not yet merged.
+This is the process you can use if you need commits another writer has submitted that is not yet merged.

 1. Check out a new topic branch from upstream/master as you normally do.